ExceedImanity/MiniMOX-HREI/README.md

 ---

-## ⚠️ Limitations Connues
+## ⚠️ Known Limitations

-- **Pas pour le Deep Learning** : HREI ne remplace pas PyTorch/TensorFlow pour la vision ou le NLP.
+- **Not for Deep Learning**: HREI is not a replacement for PyTorch/TensorFlow for Computer Vision or NLP tasks.
-- **Mémoire JSON** : La persistance actuelle (`memory_episodic.json`) est adaptée aux prototypes.
-Pour la production, une intégration SQLite/FAISS est recommandée.
+- **JSON Storage**: The current persistence layer (`memory_episodic.json`) is suited for prototyping.
+For production environments, SQLite/FAISS integration is recommended.
-- **Complexité O(N²)** : L'auto-connexion sémantique compare tous les atomes entre eux.
-Au-delà de ~5000 atomes, envisager une indexation vectorielle approximative (ANN).
+- **$O(N^2)$ Complexity**: Semantic auto-connection compares every atom against each other.
+Beyond ~5,000 atoms, consider implementing Approximate Nearest Neighbor (ANN) vector indexing.

 ---